FarronF/limerick-council-meetings/meetings/2024/03/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 26th February 2024 (3.30pm).md

 City, while others pointed out that a lot of money was allocated to rural areas, in particular, the

+Limerick Greenway and they felt the allocation was fair and appropriate.
+---
-Limerick Greenway and they felt the allocation was fair and appropriate.--- During discussions, Members called on the Director for Transportation and Mobility to give an
+During discussions, Members called on the Director for Transportation and Mobility to give an

 update on the various funding received for Active Travel schemes in Limerick City and County, and